Photo Restorations are essential

 Then get it restored, but don’t just get one print get two.
 The reason behind this isn’t always obvious.
 If you give a copy of your newly restored photo to another family member then it’s more likely you precious memories will survive for generations to come as you are not the sole owner.
 Far too often all the family’s heirlooms are kept in one place and should the worst happen, such as fire or increasingly these days flood, then all is lost.
 The sensible choice has to be two copies.

-Secondly get a digital copy too.
+Secondly, get a digital copy too.
 It’s all very well getting the prints done but if you get a CD/DVD with your images on then you can keep a digital archive.
 Don’t just leave them on a CD though; if you upgrade your PC make sure you copy the CD/DVD to the very latest of backup storage.
-First it was floppy disk, then CD, then DVD and we are already into Blue-Ray and who knows what’s coming.
-Just make sure it’s on the latest media, in this fast paced world you never know when your storage will become obsolete.
+First, it was a floppy disk, then CD, then DVD and we are already into Blue-Ray and who knows what’s coming.
+Just make sure it’s on the latest media, in this fast-paced world you never know when your storage will become obsolete.

-Finally if you have one why not upload it to an on-line photo-share or online storage space, you can then share it with the world if you want and let you relatives know it’s there.
-With the massive uptake on creating and investigating family trees and your files on line, well indexed and labeled, will enable others who have family connections to find their relatives too.
+Finally, if you have one why not upload it to an on-line photo-share or online storage space, you can then share it with the world if you want and let your relatives know it’s there.
+With the massive uptake on creating and investigating family trees and your files online, well indexed and labelled will enable others who have family connections to find their relatives too.
 Who knows maybe they will get the bug and take the plunge to get their old images restored too?

 1. Protect what’s left